ucsb-cs156/w22/_lectures/lect27.md

 ready: true
 ---

-# Today's work

-* 8 out of 12 teams are now at or above 100 points.
-  - These teams should use the time to work on their final presentations
-  - You may also go ahead and fill out the CATME peer evaluation 3
-* All other teams:
-  - Focus on getting PRs merged
-  - We may have offered "quick win" stories (new PRs for those are ok)
-  - We want those PRs ready to merge before lecture tomorrow.

 # One last short homework assignment

 We have one last homework assignment, which is more of the nature of a "reflection" piece.
 It shouldn't take more than 30 minutes of time.